Postal slowdown, mailbox removal before November election sparks mounting concerns

 Democrats were stunned by the response and said it's the practice of the Postal Service to prioritize the delivery of election mail -- regardless of the class that was used to send it.
 In a letter to DeJoy, they said it's "unacceptable" to change the standards and levy new costs on local officials just three months before Election Day.

-“The Postal Service should not make changes that slow down the mail or in any way compromise service for veterans, small businesses, rural communities, seniors, and millions of Americans who rely on the mail—including significant numbers of people who will be relying on the Postal Service to exercise their right to vote," Sen. Chuck Schumer, D-N.Y. and other congressional Democrats wrote in a 10-page letter.
+“The Postal Service should not make changes that slow down the mail or in any way compromise service for veterans, small businesses, rural communities, seniors, and millions of Americans who rely on the mail—including significant numbers of people who will be relying on the Postal Service to exercise their right to vote," Sen. Chuck Schumer, D-N.Y., and other congressional Democrats wrote in a 10-page letter.

 PROTESTERS STAGE EARLY MORNING NOISE DEMONSTRATION AT POSTMASTER GENERAL'S HOME: 'NO JOY FOR DEJOY'